julia-dizhak/movie-app/README.md

 ## Lesson 8: add custom propType Validation to React Components
 In addition to the types built into PropTypes we can also define our own custom propType validator

+## Lesson 9: normalize events with react synthetic event system
+Event handlers are passed an instance of SyntheticEvent in React: take a look at the wide range of events available to us, including Touch events.

+## Lesson 10: use React ref to Get a References to specific components

+## Lesson 11: understand the React Component Lifecycle methods

+## Lesson 12: manage React Component state with Lifecycle methods

+## Lesson 13: control